-The third type of process is a swap, \figref{2}c).
-Here system $X$ undergoes a unitary that swaps states $x$ and $y$, while all other states are left untouched.
-This process is deterministic, $\log_{2}\frac{1}{p(y\vert x)}=0$, and no heat is exchanged with the bath, $\qqBase=0$.
-However, this process requires that a description of the input state $x$ is ``hard coded'' into the description of the unitary that implements the swap, so $K(\PP)\approx n$.
-Therefore, $K(\PP)\approx K(x\vert y)$, so the minimal cost of $K(x\vert y)$ is paid by protocol complexity.
+3) Swap, \figref{2}c).
+Subsystem $\soiX$ undergoes a unitary that swaps the incompressible input string $x$ with the simple (all 0s) output string $y$, while all other states are left untouched.
+This process is deterministic, $-\log_{2}p(y\vert x)=0$, and no heat is exchanged with the bath, $\qqBase=0$.
+However, this process requires that the input state $x$ be ``hard coded'' into the the unitary that implements the swap, so $K(\PP)\approx n$ and $\KKp\approx0$.
+The minimal cost in (\ref{eq:resInt2}) vanishes, $\KKp\approx0$; this bound is achieved since both heat and noise vanish.
+The minimal cost in (\ref{eq:resInt2Simpler}) is $K(x\vert y)\approx n$; this bound is again achieved and the cost is paid for by protocol complexity.

-The fourth type of process is a controlled expansion \figref{2}d).
-The Hamiltonian of system $X$ is initially set to a peaked function at the target input $x$, and the system is allowed to relax (close to) a delta-function equilibrium distribution centered at $x$.
+4) Controlled expansion, \figref{2}d).
+The Hamiltonian of subsystem $\soiX$ is initially set to a peaked function at the target input $x$, and the subsystem is allowed to relax an equilibrium distribution which is (nearly) a delta-function centered at $x$.
 The Hamiltonian is then quasistatically changed to a constant energy function, so that the system moves to a uniform equilibrium distribution.
-In the limit of quasistatic driving and peaked initial energy function, heat can be extracted from the bath, $\qqBase\approx-n\times(\ln2/\beta)$.
-However, this process is noisy, $\log_{2}\frac{1}{p(y\vert x)}\approx n$.
-In addition, the initial Hamiltonian must include a description of the target input state $x$, so $K(\PP)\approx n$.
-Therefore, $\blnt\qqBase+\log_{2}\frac{1}{p(y\vert x)}+K(\PP)\approx K(x\vert y)$, so the minimal cost of $K(x\vert y)$ is paid by a combination of absorbed heat, noise, and protocol complexity.
+In the limit of quasistatic driving and peaked initial energy function, heat can be extracted from the bath, $\qqBase\approx-\lntbIn n$.
+However, this process is noisy, $-\log_{2}p(y\vert x)\approx n$.
+In addition, the initial Hamiltonian must include a description of the target input state $x$.
+Therefore, as for the Swap, $K(\PP)\approx n$ and $\KKp\approx0$.
+The minimal cost in (\ref{eq:resInt2}) vanishes, $\KKp\approx0$; this bound is achieved since the heat and noise terms cancel.
+The minimal cost in (\ref{eq:resInt2Simpler}) is $K(x\vert y)\approx n$; this bound is also achieved and the cost is paid for by a combination of absorbed heat, noise, and protocol complexity.

-Many other processes, which lie on different points on the boundary of the accessible region in \figref{2}, can be imagined in a similar fashion.